 Each level of the treatment program provides teens guidance and support in challenging disordered eating attitudes and behaviors through structured activities and exercises.
 Meal planning and preparation, self-guided therapy and meditation, mindful exercise programs, and more become second nature to the adolescent as they progress through the program.

 Time spent in a residential eating disorder treatment center is limited and precious; the clinical care and medical stabilization provided there can’t go on forever.
+In extreme cases where you need prescription meds for your child, you should save cost on that and buy them from an authentic canadian pharmacy.
 An increasing responsibility level system allows the adolescent in treatment to gradually improve their self-reliance and self-confidence regarding their eating habits and thought patterns.
 Although relapses can and will happen, this sets the basis for continued recovery as they become adults.

 Aftercare and Continuing Education Are Essential